adielashrov/bprogram/README.md

 #### Environment Interaction

 B-threads can use standard interfaces to their environment (e.g., access physical sensors and actuators) in order to translate external occurrences into behavioral events and vice versa.

+### Selected References
+(in ascending year order)

+For additional material see bibliographies in papers below and web-pages of team members.

++ W. Damm and D. Harel.
+"LSCs: Breathing Life into Message Sequence Charts."
+J. on Formal Methods in System Design, 19(1), 2001.
++ D. Harel, H. Kugler, R. Marelly, and A. Pnueli.
+"Smart Play-out of Behavioral Requirements."
+In FMCAD, 2002.
++ D. Harel and R. Marelly.
+"Come, Let’s Play: Scenario-Based Programming Using LSCs and the Play-Engine".
+Springer, 2003.
++ D. Harel.
+Can Programming Be Liberated, Period?
+IEEE Computer, 41(1), 2008.
++ D. Harel, S. Maoz, S. Szekely, and D. Barkan.
+"PlayGo: towards a comprehensive tool for scenario based programming."
+In ASE, 2010.
++ D. Harel, A. Marron, and G. Weiss.
+"Programming coordinated scenarios in Java."
+In ECOOP , 2010.
++ G. Wiener, G. Weiss, and A. Marron.
+"Coordinating and visualizing independent behaviors in Erlang."
+In 9th ACM SIGPLAN Erlang Workshop, 2010.
++ S. Maoz, D. Harel, and A. Kleinbort, "A Compiler for Multi-Modal Scenarios: Transforming LSCs into AspectJ", ACM TOSEM , Vol. 20, Issue 4, 2011.
++ D. Harel, R. Lampert, A. Marron, and G. Weiss.
+"Model-checking behavioral programs."
+In EMSOFT , 2011.
++ D. Harel, A. Marron and G. Weiss, “Behavioral Programming”, Communications of the ACM, Vol 55.
+No. 7 , 2012